corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/serialization.md

 should be targeted at its getter method, e.g. `@get:SerializableCalculatedProperty`.

-### Future enhancements

-Possible future enhancements include:

-* Java singleton support.
-We will add support for identifying classes which are singletons and identifying the static method responsible for returning the singleton instance
-* Instance internalizing support.
-We will add support for identifying classes that should be resolved against an instances map to avoid creating many duplicate instances that are equal (similar to `String.intern()`)

 ## Type Evolution

-Type evolution is the mechanism by which classes can be altered over time yet still remain serializable and deserializable across all versions of the class.
-This ensures an object serialized with an older idea of what the class “looked like” can be deserialized and a version of the current state of the class instantiated.
+Type evolution lets you alter classes over time, while keeping them serializable and deserializable across all versions of the class.
+This ensures an object serialized with an older idea of what the class “looked like” can be deserialized, and a version of the current state of the class instantiated.

 More detail can be found in [Default Class Evolution](serialization-default-evolution.md).